In this article:

 Smoking can also lead to increased skin dryness, besides being a hazard for your overall health.
 Quit this habit at the earliest and avoid exposure to secondhand smoke as well.

-10. Use a humidifier
+6. Use a humidifier

 Exposing your skin to drastic temperature fluctuations can lead to skin dryness and subsequent itching.

 Consider using a sterilized humidifier to replenish the moisture in your home atmosphere.
 Also, make sure to clean the humidifier regularly to keep it free of mold and other impurities.

-11. Avoid known allergens
+7. Avoid known allergens

-To stave off such allergic skin reactions, make it a point to carefully examine your bathing, skincare, and cosmetic products before buying them.
+To stave off allergic skin reactions, make it a point to carefully examine your bathing, skin care, and cosmetic products for possible allergens before buying them.
 Also, be cautious about certain food allergens that can trigger your itchy symptoms.

-12. Manage your stress
+8. Manage your stress

 Practicing regular yoga, listening to soothing music, doing deep-breathing exercises, and taking up hobbies that give you pleasure or fulfillment can help take your mind off the everyday struggles.

 You can also seek professional psychological counseling, behavior modification therapy, or acupuncture treatment (13) for improved stress management.